Contents

 Tor Snowflake bridge ──► Tor network

 The rendezvous step — how your client finds a volunteer — has historically leaned on domain fronting, where the connection appears to go to a large cloud provider that the censor doesn’t dare block.
-As cloud providers have grown twitchy about fronting over the years, the Tor Project has kept several rendezvous methods alive (AMP cache, a couple of fronts) precisely so that losing one doesn’t kill the whole channel.
+As cloud providers have grown twitchy about fronting over the years, the Tor Project has kept several rendezvous methods alive (an AMP-cache path, a couple of fronts) precisely so that losing one doesn’t kill the whole channel.
+This redundancy is the quiet engineering that keeps Snowflake alive: the censor has to defeat every rendezvous method simultaneously, not just one.

 The other quiet improvement of recent years is that you no longer need to understand any of the above.
 Tor Browser’s Connection Assist will, when it detects you’re being censored, automatically try bridges and transports for your location and pick what works — fetching fresh bridges over a censorship-resistant channel (Moat) if the built-in ones are blocked.
 For most people in most blocked regions, the honest 2026 instruction is: open Tor Browser, let it sort itself out, only reach for manual bridge lines if it can’t.